Potamia, Evrytania

 Potamia (Ποταμιά) is a former municipality in Evrytania, Greece.
 Since the 2011 local government reform it is part of the municipality Karpenisi, of which it is a municipal unit.
 The municipal unit has an area of 126.192 km2.
-The population in 2011 was 856.
+The population in 2021 was 833.
 The seat of the municipality was in Megalo Chorio.
+The name of the municipality comes from the Greek "potamià" meaning "land with many rivers" (from potamòs, river).